 If you're removing the screws from a door hinge, it's a little easier to produce a lot of force on the screwdriver by getting your back against the opposite door jamb.
 Get down on your hunkers and use your two hands to push as tight as you on the screwdriver, while turning it.

 Step 5: If the Screws Still Won't Undo, Try Hammering the Edges

 Often the reason screws are difficult to remove is because they've rusted up, roughening the threads and increasing their hold on the timber.
-If you still have difficulty removing them, sometimes it helps to hit the edge of the slot, near the perimeter, with a screwdriver and hammer.
+If you still have difficulty removing them, sometimes it helps to hit the edge of the slot, near the perimeter, with a screwdriver or punch and hammer.
 The impact can release their grip on the timber.

 Cut a New Slot in the Head

 If the screw has a round head, you can deepen the slot or square it up with a hacksaw.
 If it's a Phillips screw and the head is damaged, try cutting a new slot with a hacksaw or cutting disk on a Dremel type tool.

 Use Vice Grips to Grip the Screw Head

 As an alternative to using a screwdriver, you can use a vice grips (locking pliers) to undo screws.
 The advantage of this tool is that it gives a lot of leverage (also called torque or turning force), much greater than a screwdriver can achieve.
 To use a vice grips, you first need to undo the screw so that it's a little proud of the timber surface.
 Use a steel file to make parallel flats on opposite edges of the screw head.
 This makes it less likely for the grips to turn on the head.